VillanuevaK/PythonCheatSheet/README.md

     print(-1)
 }
 // Output: 12
+// More info on range and lowerBound for finding the 'index':
+/*
+In Swift, the line if let index = message.range(of: "fun")?.lowerBound { ... } works by using the range(of:) method to search for a substring within a string.
+Here’s how each part works:

+message.range(of: "fun"): The range(of:) method on a string searches for the first occurrence of the specified substring (in this case, "fun") within message.
+If the substring is found, range(of:) returns an Optional Range<String.Index> that represents the range of the substring within message.
+If the substring is not found, range(of:) returns nil.

+?.lowerBound: This part is using optional chaining (?) on the range returned by range(of:).
+If range(of:) finds a match, then .lowerBound accesses the starting index of that range. lowerBound represents the starting point (or first character) of the range where "fun" is found.
+If range(of:) returns nil, this whole expression evaluates to nil, and the if let statement will not execute.

+Example: If message is "Have fun learning Swift!", then message.range(of: "fun") finds "fun" at index 5 in the string.
+The range for "fun" is from index 5 to index 8, so .lowerBound gives the starting index, which is 5.
+*/

-# The isalnum() method returns True if all characters in the string are alphanumeric (either alphabets or numbers).
+# returns True if all characters in the string are alphanumeric (either alphabets or numbers).
 If not, it returns False.
 let name = "M3onicaGell22er"
 let isAlphanumeric = name.allSatisfy { $0.isLetter || $0.isNumber }
 print(isAlphanumeric)
 // Output: true

-# The isalpha() method returns True if all characters in the string are alphabets.
+# returns True if all characters in the string are alphabets.
 If not, it returns False
 let name = "Monica"
 let isAlpha = name.allSatisfy { $0.isLetter }
 print(isAlpha)